Skip to content

 The simple formula that works for every recipe: reduce temp 25°F, cut time by 20%—plus a complete chart of 15+ foods ready to air fry.

-If you just got an air fryer and feel overwhelmed by conflicting recipes online, this guide cuts through the noise.
-The truth is simple: air fryers work by blasting food with circulating hot air, so you need less temperature and less time than a traditional oven.
-Master the core formula, and you can convert any recipe in 30 seconds.
+Just got an air fryer and feeling overwhelmed by all the conflicting recipes out there?
+This guide cuts through the noise.
+Here's the truth: air fryers blast food with circulating hot air, so you need less temperature and less time than a traditional oven.
+Master the core formula once, and you'll convert any recipe in about 30 seconds.

 The Universal Air Fryer Formula